Ethics Review Board – Faculties of Science and Geosciences

 2. In my research, I do not collect data from people.
 Can I still apply for ethical review from the ERB for this research?

-The ERB not only evaluates proposals for research involving the collection of personal data, but also proposals for research involving personal data already collected (database research).
+The ERB evaluates proposals for research involving the collection of personal data, but also proposals for research involving personal data which have already been collected before or which are freely available on the internet (database research, social media research, etc.).

 Non-human research plans, however, will not be reviewed by the ERB.